t2trg/iot-seccons/draft-irtf-iot-seccons.md

 BIA, RA, and PIA should generally be realized during the creation of a new IoT system or when deploying of significant system/feature upgrades.
 In general, it is recommended to re-assess them on a regular basis taking into account new use cases and/or threats.

-# State of the Art {#sec4}
+# State-of-the-Art {#sec4}

-This section is organized as follows. {{sec4-1}} summarizes state of the art on IP-based systems, within IETF and in other standardization bodies. {{sec4-2}} summarizes state of the art on IP-based security protocols and their usage. {{sec4-3}} discusses guidelines and regulations for securing the IoT as proposed by other bodies.
+This section is organized as follows. {{sec4-1}} summarizes state-of-the-art on IP-based systems, within IETF and in other standardization bodies. {{sec4-2}} summarizes state-of-the-art on IP-based security protocols and their usage. {{sec4-3}} discusses guidelines and regulations for securing the IoT as proposed by other bodies.

 ## IP-based IoT Protocols and Standards {#sec4-1}